internetarchive/dweb-mirror/INSTALLATION.md

 At the moment this is one set for developing, or use, later I'll split it when its more stable.

 Please check for a platform specific INSTALLATION for some platforms.
-Specifially:
+Specifically:
  * [./INSTALLATION-rachel.md] for Rachel
  * [./INSTALLATION-iiab-raspberrypi.md] for Internet In A Box (IIAB) on a RaspberryPi
  * [./INSTALLATION-raspberrypi.md] for RaspberryPi if you don't want Internet In A Box